HammerJoe3/Common-Sense-App/README.md

   4) After a few days the Widget may crash.
 This may fix itself or has to be manually done by user

-  5) The Location manager displays treated dates as one day before the date reflected in the database.l
+  5) The Location manager displays treated dates as one day before the date reflected in the database.